 SCJ 352: Standards for Professional Behavior 4cr.

 Take one of the following 4cr.

 - CJ 335: Inequality & Justice - This course will introduce students to criminological thought on the intersection between crime and multiple social constructs such as race/ethnicity, gender, class, and sexual orientation.
-The course will consider how these areas impact people's interactions with the criminal justice systems as offenders, victims, and workers, as well as how issues of inequality are related to crime and criminal behavior.
-Prerequisites: CJ 220, CJ 343, or SOC 101.
-(DIVERSITY) OR
+The course will consider how these areas impact people's interactions with the criminal justice system as offenders, victims, and workers, as well as how issues of inequality are related to crime and criminal behavior.
+Offered alternate years.
+(DIVRSTY) OR

 - SCJ 340: Race and Ethnic Relations- This course explores the dynamics and results of inter-group relations.
 Prejudice and discrimination are examined in both historical and international perspective.
-Among the concrete topics discussed affirmative action, multiculturalism, institutional discrimination, and the interrelationship of sex, class, and ethnicity.
-Offered yearly.
-(DIVERSTY)
+Among the concrete topics discussed are affirmative action, multiculturalism, institutional discrimination, and the interrelationship of sex, class, and ethnicity.
+Offered every semester.
+(DIVRSTY)